 Federal grants and assistance awards made on the basis of entitlement periods are recorded as revenues when all eligibility requirements are met, including any time requirements.
 Federal reimbursement type grants are recorded as revenues when the related expenses are recognized.
-Use of grant resources is conditioned upon compliance with terms of the grant agreements and applicable federal regulations, which include subjecting grants to financial and compliance audits.

-Unemployment Compensation Fund - Fund 8191 Notes to Financial Statements June 30, 2016
+Unemployment Compensation Fund - Fund 8191 Notes to Financial Statements June 30, 2017